 Based in Vermont and Idaho, my primary interest is landscape photography.
 However, I'm also drawn to other photographic genres such as architecture, portraiture, travel, and street photography.

 In previous careers, I was a high school English and history teacher in Vermont and New Hampshire.
-Before my classroom teaching I was an outdoor educator working at the Hulbert Outdoor Center and the National Outdoor Leadership School (NOLS).
-My experience from those years includes leading teenagers on canoeing, hiking, rock climbing, sea kayaking, and skiing trips.
+Before my classroom teaching I was an outdoor educator working for the Hulbert Outdoor Center, Proctor Academy and the National Outdoor Leadership School (NOLS).

 Travel is a passion of mine.
 Over the years my trips have taken me to climbing, hiking, and mountaineering destinations in the American West, Bolivia, Europe, and Tanzania; to Europe, Canada, and throughout the United States for telemark skiing; to Baja California, British Columbia, Lake Michigan, and Maine for sea kayaking.
 In 1989 I traveled to the former Soviet Union for a transatlantic sail from Saint Petersburg (Leningrad, at the time) to New York City aboard the schooner Te Vega.